Start a swimming workout

-- Swipe right, then tap .
+- Swipe right, then tap the End button .

 When your workout ends, your Apple Watch shows you a summary of your workout, including the strokes that you swam.
-To see more, check your workout history in the Activity app on your iPhone.
+To see more, check your workout history in the Fitness app on your iPhone.

 View splits and sets

 - On your iPhone, open the Fitness app.

 - Tap the workout that you want to view.

 The Pool Swim workout automatically tracks your splits and auto sets, while the Open Water Swim workout only tracks splits.
 Splits are your total workout time divided by distance.
 Auto sets show your rest and swim time separately.2 Your can view the type of strokes you performed during your swim, which can include: